 Once upon a time, there was a kingdom ruled by an all-powerful king.
-Each day, the King would visit the villages in his domain, bringing every household the wonders of daily life: cold meats and cheeses, artificial lighting, air conditioning, and a generous selection of streaming services to choose from.
+Each day, the king would visit the villages in his domain, bringing every household the wonders of daily life: cold meats and cheeses, artificial lighting, air conditioning, and a generous selection of streaming services to choose from.
 However, with each passing month, the king demanded a timely -- and costly -- tribute from his people, often raising the prices of this monetary token for seemingly no reason.

 Then one day when the king came by, he brought none of the glorious gifts they'd grown to depend on.
 When the people asked the king what had happened, he told them that a tree had fallen over on a power line in a village on the far side of the kingdom.
-While the people didn't think this was exactly fair, what could they do?
-Who would bring them such fine electric gifts if not the King?
+Now who would bring the people such fine electric gifts, if not the king?
 It wasn't as if they could make these things themselves.